 \end{enumerate}

 Since phrasing controls the structural interpretation of a piece, we would like to leave this freedom for expression to the user.
-However, if there exist any good automatic phrasing algorithm, it can be easily integrated into the current system to make it full-automatic.
+However, if there exists any good automatic phrasing algorithm, it can be easily integrated into the current system to make it fully-automatic.

 \section{Implementation}